CEO Scam: You’re a target. Don’t become a victim.

 The fraudster introduces himself as a bank technician who must test a wire transfer.
 He assures the victim that the transactions being carried out are totally fictitious and provides specific instructions.
 Guided by the fraudster, the victim unwittingly triggers a real bank transfer or provides access to information that will be used by the criminals to steal from the company.

-Change in supplier account
+The change in a supplier account

 The scam artist claims that he is the new accountant for one of the company’s suppliers and asks the victim to change his banking information.
 The amounts transferred to the new bank accounts will never make it to the supplier, instead winding up in the fraudster’s pockets.

 More often than not, these frauds are committed with a targeted email message sent to the victim, followed by a call made to pressure the person.
 Before launching their offensive, the fraudsters study their target, sometimes over a period of several months.
-Social media research, telephone calls, survey requests and targeted emails are techniques used to gather as much information as possible on a company, its executives and their habits.
+Social media research, telephone calls, survey requests and targeted emails are techniques used to gather as much information as possible on a company, its executives, and their habits.

 Fraud is on the rise